craws/OpenAtlas/install/upgrade/upgrade.md

 **Removal of frontend content management**

-Because the new presentation site functionality doesn't require content management in the backend anymore this functionality was removed.
+Because the new presentation site functionality doesn't require content management in the backend anymore, this functionality was removed.
-In case older versions of the frontend are still in use they would have to be switched to the new one (OpenAtlas Discovery) or manually adapted.
+In case older frontend versions are still in use they would have to be switched to the new one (OpenAtlas Discovery) or manually adapted.

 **New stable API version 0.4**

 The current stable API version is **0.4**.
-Support for the older API versions **0.2** and **0.3** is dropped with this release including the frontend content querries mentioned above.
+Support for API versions **0.2** and **0.3** is dropped with this release including the frontend content queries mentioned above.

 ### 7.16.x to 7.17.0
 7.17.0.sql is needed but will be taken care of by the database upgrade script.